paymill/paymill-php/README.md

 Getting started with PAYMILL
 ----------------------------
+If you don't already use Composer, then you probably should read the installation guide http://getcomposer.org/download/.

 Please include this library via Composer in your composer.json and execute **composer update** to refresh the autoload.php.